raspberrypilearning/getting-started-with-gpio-zero/worksheet.md

 There are lots of other things to try with GPIO Zero.
 You can have a look at the [documentation here](http://pythonhosted.org/gpiozero/).

-Have a go at controlling other componenets, such as a:
+Have a go at controlling other components, such as a:
 - Buzzer
 - RGB LED
 - Motor